timmbogner/Farm-Data-Relay-System/README.md

 # <p align="center">Farm Data Relay System
 ##### <p align="center">[***In loving memory of Gay Holman, an extraordinary woman.***](https://www.facebook.com/CFECI/posts/2967989419953119) #####

 The Farm Data Relay System is an easy way to collect data from remote sensors without relying on WiFi.
 It is based around the ESP-NOW protocol, which is readily available on ESP32 and ESP8266 microcontroller boards.
 The system can be used to collect and transmit sensor data in situations where it would be too difficult or energy-consuming to provide full WiFi coverage.

-Using an assigned MAC address scheme allows for the whole system to be configured by setting just a handful of values in code.
-Every wireless gateway is assigned a single-byte identifier, known as the UNIT_MAC.
-This along with a set, 5-byte prefix, is assigned to the MAC address of the ESP at boot.
+FDRS devices are divided into two types.
+Gateways comprise the infrastructure of the network, moving data in pre-determined directions to provide coverage to all devices.
+User Nodes allow the user to exchange data with the gateways and can be organized into sensor, controller, or combination nodes.

 ## Getting Started
 ### Installation